 The Texas Real Estate Commission (TREC) is pleased to announce that the Texas real estate sales agent, broker, and inspector licensure exams are now conveniently available at over 200 Pearson VUE test centers as well as on military installations across the globe for service members, spouses, dependents, and contractors with authorized base access.

-The role of the Inspector Committee is to provide recommendations to the Commission regarding the licensing, education, and regulation of inspectors in Texas to promote a high degree of service from the inspection industry and ensure the protection of the public.
+The role of the Texas Real Estate Inspector Committee is to provide recommendations to the Commission regarding the licensing, education, and regulation of inspectors in Texas to promote a high degree of service from the inspection industry and ensure the protection of the public.

-The Inspector Committee is made up of nine members, 6 inspector industry members, and 3 public members, who are appointed by the Chair of the Commission.
+The Texas Real Estate Inspector Committee is made up of nine members, six inspector industry members, and three public members, who are appointed by the Chair of the Commission.